adum/coilbench/README.md

 ```

 This will display the level as a 2D grid with walls represented as █ and empty cells as dots.

+The SVG visualizations above were generated from levels 1, 10, and 50, showing the increasing complexity of puzzles.
+Dark squares represent walls while empty cells are shown in white.

 ## 9. Example Solver